rh0910/410Project/README.md

 `@signs` are the creation of the company called "@sign", which allows their users to create and own a unique individual identity on the company servers.
 Think of it like an email address.
 Using an `@sign` will allow the users to communicate with each other through the @sign company servers while having absolute privacy.
 This means no sudden advertisements about something which you have been talking about in your group chats.

 That being said, "communication" between `@signs` is not limited to just text chat or voice calls.
 These `@signs` are capable of being installed on `IOT` devices, allowing the devices to send and receive encrypted data. `IOT` stands for `Internet Of Things`, where a device is built using a combination of sensors that only serves to send and receive certain forms(s) of data.
 Other than the listed parts mentioned above, there is a large variety of sensors available for anyone to purchase and start builing their own IOT device.
-Starter IOT kits are available on Amazon, and can also be found at MicroCenter and other hardware stores.
 Example uses of `IOT` devices include how a hospital nurse can be paged directly from the front desk, and a doctor directly receiving heart-rate data from a patient using an `IOT` device to measure the heart-rate etc.

+> Starter IOT kits are available for purchase on Amazon and can also be found at MicroCenter and some hardware stores.

 For this project, we have joined together and created an `@sign IOT` device.
 The objective of this project was that our device needs to be capable of sensing the presence of an object or "obstacle" in it's vicinity.
 Our device should also be able to detect when a collision has occured with "obstacle".